michaelreneer/michaelreneer.github.io/_posts/poetry/2016-01-04-adventuring-the-iron-wood.md

 no mysterious ransom demanding
 it was a beautiful happy birthday
 and every little magic invited
-because wisp was growing oder today
+because wisp was growing older today